jmattspartacus/hfc/README.md

 This program currently will not compile on Windows, I would suggest using WSL if you cannot use a Unix/Linux based operating system.

+# Difference with historic HFC program

+The version here uses a priority queue instead of a linked list.
+While it will use somewhat more memory, it runs about 3 times faster for large input files.

+For "very old" timestamps, these will now be located at the end of the output file.
+They are no longer discarded as they were with the old output files.

 # Disclaimer

 I make no claim to ownership of this code, but if something here is broken, I am willing to maintain it.